Moscow: Safety

-In a ranking of the safest cities by The Economist in 2021, Moscow occupied the 38th position with a score of 62.5 points.
-The general level of crime is quite low.
-More than 170,000 surveillance cameras in Moscow are connected to the facial recognition system.
-The authorities recognized the successful two-month experiment with automatic recognition of faces, gender, and age of people in real-time – and deployed the system to the whole city.
-The network of video surveillance unites access video cameras (95% of residential apartment buildings in the capital), cameras in the territory and in buildings of schools and kindergartens, at the MCC stations, stadiums, public transport stops, and bus stations, in parks, underground passages.
+In a ranking of cities by safety that was prepared by The Economist newspaper in 2021, Moscow was ranked 38th with a score of 62.5 points.
+The general level of crime is low.
+More than 170,000 surveillance cameras in Moscow are connected to a facial recognition system.
+The authorities approved of a two-month experiment with automatic, real-time recognition of faces, gender, and age of people; so these authorities deployed the system around the entire city.
+A video surveillance network integrates video cameras in 95% of the city's apartment buildings; on the grounds and inside buildings of schools and kindergartens; and in MCC stations, stadiums, public transit stops, bus stations, parks, and underground passages.